UPPMAX/HPC-python/docs/day3/big_data.rst

    Different numerical data types (e.g. integer and floating-point numbers) can be represented by bytes.
 The more bytes we use for each value, the larger is the range or precision we get, but more bytes require more memory.

    - DataTypes
-       - 16-bit: short (integer
+       - 16-bit: short (integer)
        - 32-bit: Int (integer)
-       - 32-bit: Single (floating point
+       - 32-bit: Single (floating point)
-       - 64-bit: Double (floating point
+       - 64-bit: Double (floating point)

+   - For some use cases, the precision is not that important, 1% error, or so, is not that crucial.
+Faster and less data storage!

 .. admonition:: Text data
    :class: dropdown